Mdksherif/node-express-mysql-login-register-CRUD-search-api/README.md

 - **Input validation** on all endpoints
 - **Comprehensive error handling** with try-catch blocks
 - **Production-ready** with secure error responses
+- **Search optimization** with MySQL full-text indexes and composite indexes

 ## Project Structure